yingfeng23/yingfeng23.github.io/_pages/cv.md

 # Education

-**Loughborough University, Insitute for Digital Technologies**, PhD in Digital Marketing (Oct.
-2020-now)
+**Loughborough University, Insitute for Digital Technologies**, PhD in Digital Marketing (2020-2024)

 Research Topic: Unlocking the Power of Digital Agency: Conceptualisation, Causality and Synergy.